afandiadib/discovery-studio-visualizer/README.md

 # BIOVIA Discovery Studio Visualizer Client 2017R2 Container

-There are two version: nouveau and nvidia-supported container.
+There are two version: mesa and nvidia-supported container.
 To use nvidia-supported container, you need to install nvidia driver and nvidia-docker2 on host.

 To download the container: